jafark92/Web-Automation/README.md

 Script will go on these urls and fill the form.
 Address are define on excel files while name and email are random.

+*Note*

+Developers can ask for any help regarding script and any suggestion for correction will be appreciated.

+Thanks